tassosmak/PyTerminal/README.md

 ## Full Details From Commit No.119 to Commit No.123:
-	now every command that requires waiting will be handled as a external thead so it will be launched into an another Window So To give a bit more info
+ 1)now every command that requires waiting will be handled as a external thead so it will be launched into an another Window So To give a bit more info
-	Now The ClI is seperated to two proceses The Main process Which Will only be the Input Handler and the SecondProcess Will be loaded with all the other stuff creating files and all other commands that require user input
+  Now The ClI is seperated to two proceses The Main process Which Will only be the Input Handler and the SecondProcess Will be loaded with all the other stuff creating files and all other commands that require user input 2)so all the processes will be moved from the commands.py to the src folder to a standalone file for every process
 ## Beta 0.4 Comming Soon!